 The TP-08 also comes with a timer that can either count up or down.
 Meaning you can also use it as an all in one tool to keep track of vegetables or any other side dishes you choose to cook along with your meats.

 Settings are saved when the unit is turned off.
 Thermometer pre-sets aren’t the most useful for barbecue.
-There are some good resources out there for the correct finished temperature for different types of meat.
+There are some good resources out there, including our own correct finished temperature for different types of meat.

 What’s in the box & manufacturer specifications